-If your estate is worth more than £250,000:
+If your estate is worth more than £322,000:

-- And you have children (including adopted children but not stepchildren), then: - o Your spouse receives all personal possessions, property up to £250,000 and one half of the remainder.
-The remaining one half is shared equally between your children.
+- And you have children (including adopted children but not stepchildren), then: - Your spouse receives all personal possessions, property up to £322,000 in assets and half of the rest of the estate.
+The remaining half is shared equally between your children.
 If a child has died then his or her children will benefit from their parents' share in your estate.